anjaliaglawe/RetrievePosts/README.md

 <a name="mavenbuild"></a>

-## Build and Run project with Maven:
+## Build and Run Project with Maven:

 - Compile and Package code by following command